debugsociety/Curriculum/lectures/003_command_line_basics.md

 - Example 2: mv file2.html files/file2.html
 -- Moved file2.html into the relative folder 'files'

+### grep '[word]' [file]
+- 'grep' => Global regular expression
+- To 'grep' for something is to search for it
+- Search for [word] in [file]
+- 'grepping' is case-sensitive
+- *The -r flag makes grep search recursively, rather than only in the current folder.*
+- For example:
+-- grep -r 'Command lin' ~/Desktop/debugacademy/assignments
+-- Will return all files inside the 'assignments' folder which have the word 'Command lin'.

 ## Short cuts
 These shortcuts can be used most anywhere a filename could be used.

 ### * (asterisks)
 - Asterisks means 'anything'.
+- In many commands, can be used as part of a filename to expand the command.
+For example:
 - Can be used to select all files in a folder
 -- mv files/* files/ashraf/
 - Can be used to move files based on a partial filename